Captain4LK/SoftLK-lib/README.md

 What it does:

-* Layers: Draw to multiple independent layers
+* Layers: Draw to multiple independent layers.
-* RGB drawing: Draw in 32bit rgba colorspace
+* RGB drawing: Draw in 32bit rgba colorspace.
-* Pal drawing: Draw in palletized 8bit colorspace and change the palette on the fly, without needing to redraw
+* Pal drawing: Draw in palletized 8bit colorspace and change the palette on the fly, without needing to redraw.
-* Image loading: Load and save sprites from and to multiple file formats
+* Image loading: Load and save sprites from and to png files .
 * Backends: Plattform specific code is seperate from general code, however only an SDL2 backend has been implemented yet.
 * Input: Gamepad, mouse and keyboard input.